Alexander Dovzhenko: Early life

-Oleksandr Dovzhenko was born in the hamlet of Viunyshche located in the Sosnitsky Uyezd of the Chernihiv Governorate of the Russian Empire (now part of Sosnytsia in Chernihiv Oblast, Ukraine), to Petro Semenovych Dovzhenko and Odarka Yermolayivna Dovzhenko.
-His paternal ancestors were Chumaks who settled in Sosnytsia in the eighteenth century, coming from the neighbouring province of Poltava.
-Oleksandr was the seventh of fourteen children born to the couple, but due to the deaths of his siblings he was the oldest child by the time he turned eleven.
-Ultimately, only Oleksandr and his sister Polina, who later becomes a doctor, survived to adulthood.
+His family was peasants, descendants of Cossacks who had migrated to Sosnytsia in the 18th century, coming from the neighbouring province of Poltava.
+Alexander was the seventh of fourteen children born to the couple, but due to the deaths of his siblings, he was the oldest child by the time he turned eleven.
+In 1895, four of his elder brothers had died during a scarlet fever epidemic, while his eldest brother died after contracting typhus in 1905.
+Ultimately, only Alexander and his sister Polina, who later became a doctor, survived to adulthood.